 Better: The scene where Shinobu sits down with Chiaki to help him understand that he was taken advantage of by those grown women of his past is so necessary.
 As she emphasizes, just because he got money out of it and his body reacted like bodies do when physically aroused, doesn't mean he enjoyed any of it or that entering into those arrangements at such a young age was his own fault.
 He was a child.
 He is not a bad person; he's a victim.
-(And his trifling mom knew about it the whole time but never said anything because she was spending that money too!)
+(And his mom is trifling for knowing what was happening the whole time but never saying anything because she was spending that money too!)

 There's a black and white bird with grey wings that appears in Shinobu's earlier work and then reappears (sometimes in Shinobu's imagination, sometimes not) in other parts of the show.
 For some reason, it took me until after I'd finished the final episode to google the show's title in katakana form (シジュウカラ) and realize that shijuukara is the name of that specific bird!
 A bird that's also known as a Japanese tit.
 I was already aware of shijuu as an alternate reading of 四十 or 40 (usually yonjuu), which refers to Shinobu's age and makes the title 'Shijuukara' translate to "From 40 Onward".
 But I had no idea that 'Shijuukara' was actually a double entendre referencing the bird as well!
 That's so clever!

 Best: That ending theme song by SpendyMily, "Koukai"?
 It GOES!
 The lead singer's tone and ability to emote with his voice remind me so much of Mitsumura Tatsuya, lead singer of the now-disbanded NICO Touches the Walls (one of my favorite bands in high school and college).